sikachu/sprockets-redirect/README.md

 * `:digests` - Set a hash used for file name lookup.
 This will be default to Rails' manifest at `Rails.configuration.assets.digests`.
 * `:prefix` - Set a path prefix of your assets file.
 This will be default to `Rails.configuration.assets.prefix` (usually at `/assets`.)
 * `:manifest` - Set a path to your own manifest file to use for lookup.
 This will override both `:digest` hash and `Sprockets::Redirect.manifest` setting.
+* `:asset_host` - Set the name of the host to use when serving assets.
+This is useful if you want your server to redirect to assets that are hosted on a CDN.

 You can swap out the middleware inserted automatically by the gem by using `config.middleware.swap` in your configuration file: